kfrey-idm/emodpy-hiv/docs/index.rst

 |EMODPY_hiv| is a collection of Python scripts and utilities created to
 streamline user interactions with |EMOD_s| and |IT_s| for modeling generic diseases.
-Much of  the functionality is inherited from the :doc:`emod-api:index` and :doc:`emodpy:index`.
+Much of the functionality is inherited from the `emod-api <https://docs.idmod.org/projects/emod-api/en/latest/>`__ and :doc:`emodpy:index`.

 Additional information about how to use |IT_s| can be found at in :doc:`idmtools:index`.
 Additional information about |EMOD_s| HIV